 - Aria – Beautiful hotel with an excellent location.
 One of the nicer hotels on the Las Vegas Strip.
 The is the best place to stay in Vegas on the Strip.

-- Bellagio – This hotel is famous for its dancing fountain show.
+- Bellagio – This hotel is famous for its dancing fountain show and botanical gardens.

-- Caesar’s Palace – Beautiful hotel known for its shopping and restaurants.
+- Caesar’s Palace – Caesar’s Palace is a beautiful hotel known for its shopping and dining.

 Below you can check out more Vegas hotel deals thanks to Booking.com.
 This is my other go-to site for scoring cheap Vegas hotels.